 State and non-governmental actors have developed instruments to promote communication and dialogue and have improved existing mechanisms.
 For crisis prevention and conflict transformation, items such as training modules, guides, posters, cassettes and radio programmes have been produced.

-In Niger, the Code Rural authority and livestock breeder organisations have developed local and cross-border dialogue platforms and drawn up new legislative texts.
+In Niger, Code Rural and livestock breeder organisations have developed local and cross-border dialogue platforms and drawn up new legislative texts.

-In Benin and Burkina Faso, a lobbying process aimed at bringing the legal situation concerning pastoralism up to date has been initiated.
-Dialogue events are being held at local level together with the municipalities.
+In Benin and Burkina Faso, a lobbying process aimed at bringing the legal situation on pastoralism up to date has been initiated.
+Dialogue events have taken place at the local level with the municipalities.